TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 # Running the parser -- short version

 In the basic streaming mode `full_pipeline_stream.py`, the parser reads from stdin, outputs to stdout.
 You need to give it a file with pipelines (distributed together with each model), and you need to tell it which pipeline to run (parse_plaintext for running segmentation, tagging, syntax and lemmatization; parse_conllu for running tagger, syntax and lemmatization for presegmented conllu-file).
-So after downloading a model, you can run the parser as:
+So after downloading a model, you can run the parser as (with GPU lemmatizer):

     cat myfile.txt | python3 full_pipeline_stream.py --conf models_fi_tdt/pipelines.yaml --pipeline parse_plaintext > myfile.conllu

+or (with CPU lemmatizer)

+    cat myfile.txt | python3 full_pipeline_stream.py --gpu -1 --conf models_fi_tdt/pipelines.yaml --pipeline parse_plaintext > myfile.conllu

 # Running the parser -- long version